MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Experiment

 \subsubsection{Evaluation Result}

 Table~\ref{tab:combined_table} shows the Speedup and sampling reduction ratios across three tasks with different models.

-For the sentiment analysis task with the llama, our method achieved the highest acceleration across all models and tasks.
-The speedup was 8.74×, with sampling reductions of 87\%.
+For sentiment analysis with Llama, our method achieved the highest acceleration across all models and tasks.
+The speedup was 8.74×, with an 87\% sampling reduction.
 It is important to note that the absolute runtime for Llama remained the highest across all experiments.
-This result aligns perfectly with our primary objective for accelerated Anchors: to facilitate the computation process specifically when the original Anchors' overhead becomes prohibitive.
+This matches our main objective: acceleration is most valuable when the original Anchors overhead is prohibitive.

 For other tasks and models, the acceleration remained effective.
 For the Income Prediction task, our method achieved a speedup of 2.11×, 1.87× and 1.76× for RF, NN and GBT, respectively.
 For the sentiment analysis task and RF model, our method achieved a speedup of 1.69×.
 For the image classification task and YOLOv8 model, our method achieved a speedup of 1.92×.
 We attribute the variance in acceleration performance to two primary factors: model efficiency and dataset scale.
 Unlike Llama, other models exhibit higher computational efficiency where the sampling process—the specific target of our optimization—occupies a smaller fraction of the total execution time.
 Furthermore, for the limited size of certain test sets (e.g., YOLOv8 with only 200 images per category), cold start overhead accounts for a larger proportion of the total execution time, thereby diluting the overall measurable acceleration.